repositive/frontend_exercise/README.md

-During this exercise you are presented with a real design that was proposed but never implemented in practice due to product pivotation.
-The exercise is a simplified version of the real deal, but it will give you a good introduction to the type of data our frontend handles.
+## Exercise Context

-## Design Mockup
+This exercise will introduce you to the different data models our frontend typically handles.
+Checkout the design mockup below:

 ![Design](design.jpg)

-This design shows different data models aggregated by day in descencent order by timestamp.
-The different types of data are:
+The design displays an activity feed made up of different types of activities.
+This view requires data from different data models, aggregated by day and ordered by timestamp, from newest to oldest.
+The different data models are:

-- **[Users](schemas/user.schema.json):** Represents a user in the platform.
+- **Users:** Represents a user of the platform (see [schema](schemas/user.schema.json))
-- **[Datasets](schemas/dataset.schema.json):** Represents metadata about a bunch of raw genomic data.
+- **Datasets:** Represents a dataset on the platform (see [schema](schemas/dataset.schema.json))
-- **[Requests](schemas/request.schema.json):** When a user needs data they may create a `request for data`.
-This entity contains the information of what the user is looking for.
+- **Requests:** Represents a request (this is like asking a question on a forum) that a user has made on the platform (see [schema](schemas/request.schema.json))
-- **[Discussion](schemas/discussion.schema.json):** Both datasets and request can have user discussions attached to them.
+- **Discussion:** Represents a comment contributed to a discussion.
+Comments can be made on datasets & forum requests (see [schema](schemas/discussion.schema.json))
-- **[Collection](schemas/collection.schema.json):** Collections are a way to aggrupate multiple datasets under the same category.
-An example of a collection would be `Breast Cancer`.
+- **Collection:** Represents a number of datasets grouped together by category (e.g. Breast Cancer data; see [schema](schemas/collection.schema.json))
-- **[Datasource](schemas/datasource.schema.json):** All datasets have an origin.
-A datasource contains information about the origin of a certain amount of datasets.
-Usually a datasource is asociated with an institute, laboratory or organization.
+- **Datasource:** Represents the organisation publishing genomic data.
+This is typically an institution, laboratory or governmental organisation (see [schema](schemas/datasource.schema.json))

-To access this data you would have, once in production, an hypotetical API with the following endpoints for each one of the models:
+In production, you can imagine a hypothetical API with the following endpoints, one for each of the data models:

 **GET** `<domain>/<object_name>/<id>`:
  - On success: Returns a single entity for the given id